codeitashu5/taskManagement/README.md

 {taskId} (string): The ID of the task to update.
 Request Body:

-JSON
 {
   "task": "string" // The updated description of the task }
-Use code with caution.

 Response:

-JSON
 {
   "message": "Task updated"
 }
-Use code with caution.

 7. Delete Task: